any1/wayvnc/README.md

 authenticated when connecting to wayvnc.

 ### Encryption & Authentication

+#### VeNCrypt (TLS)
-You'll need a private X509 key and a certificate.
+For TLS, you'll need a private X509 key and a certificate.
 A self-signed key with a certificate can be generated like so:
 ```
 openssl req -x509 -newkey rsa:4096 -sha256 -days 3650 -nodes \
 	-keyout key.pem -out cert.pem -subj /CN=localhost \